JOEY BELTRAM – UNCUT EXCLUSIVE INTERVIEWJanuary 3, 2017

-From its centre emerged the musical revolutions of disco, Hip hop and on through to its own regional style of underground house beats.
+From its centre emerged the musical revolutions of Disco, Hip Hop and on through to its own regional style of underground House beats.

 From this backdrop emerged a talent so raw, it was destined to reshape dance music, out across the world.
-The 1980’s saw a guy that ‘just listened to music’ cutting and shaping his craft on the decks in his parents basement in Queens making hip-hop and electro mixtapes for his friends, a teenager oblivious to the impact he was about to make.
+The 1980’s saw a guy that ‘just listened to music’ cutting and shaping his craft on the decks in his parents basement in Queens making hip-hop and electro mix-tapes for his friends, a teenager oblivious to the impact he was about to make.

-Joey Beltram, now immortalized as an innovator, a ‘teacher’, a leader and a star in his own right, became one of the most influential DJ Producers in the world, with one of his seminal masterpieces “Energy Flash,’’ a harder edgier style of techno that was a first hated by some, but that brought with it a new raw breed of raver, that ushered in one of dance music’s most hedonistic and celebrated eras.
+Joey Beltram, now immortalised as an innovator, a ‘teacher’, a leader and a star in his own right, became one of the most influential DJ Producers in the world, with one of his seminal masterpieces “Energy Flash,’’ a harder edgier style of techno that was a first hated by some, but that brought with it a new raw breed of raver, that ushered in one of dance music’s most hedonistic and celebrated eras.

 I was only 16 when Energy Flash dropped in 1990, it changed the way I listened to, and understood dance music, and was a driving force in my continued interest and pursuit in producing my own beats.
 It was always a goal of mine to one day to reach out and talk to this guy in an open and raw manner, to hear him from the street from the heart, this is Joey Beltram techno legend raw & uncut..

 Even before I was a producer even a DJ I was just that guy that listened to music”